-During the year ended 31 March 2014, the Remuneration Committee held one meeting to perform the following work:
+During the year ended 31 March 2015, the Remuneration Committee held two meetings to perform the following work:

-- reviewed the Company's policy and structure for the remuneration of Independent Non-Executive Directors; - approved the remuneration package of a re-appointed Independent Non-Executive Director, Mr. Kwong Ki Chi; - reviewed the remuneration packages of all other Executive Directors and the senior management; - made recommendations on the remuneration of Independent Non-Executive Directors; and - reviewed all transactions between the Group and the Directors.
+- reviewed the Company's policy and structure for the remuneration of Independent Non-Executive Directors; - approved the remuneration package of the Chairman; - reviewed the remuneration packages of all other Executive Directors and the senior management; - reviewed the remuneration review procedures of the Group; - made recommendations on the remuneration of Independent Non-Executive Directors; and - reviewed all transactions between the Group and the Directors.

-The attendance of the meeting was as follows: Dr. Lee Peng Fei, Allen (1/1), Dr. Chan Yuen Tak Fai, Dorothy (1/1) and Mr. Kwong Ki Chi (1/1).
+The attendance of the two meetings is as follows: Dr. Lee Peng Fei, Allen (2/2), Dr. Chan Yuen Tak Fai, Dorothy (2/2) and Mr. Kwong Ki Chi (2/2).